20 DIY Ideas For An Outdoor Turtle Habitat [Turtle Paradise]

 - Commercial food: Mazuri or Zoo Med Natural Aquatic (2-3x per week)

-- Calcium supplements: Rep-Cal with D3 (2x per week)
+- Calcium supplements (my pick: Rep-Cal Calcium with D3): Rep-Cal with D3 (2x per week)

 - Varied diet: Leafy greens, occasional protein